 - 1. Make sure that the new national plan for palliative care in Scotland addresses the needs of children and young people. - 2.
 Introduce more specialist training for health and social care staff, to meet increasingly complex needs. - 3.
-Provide bespoke support for children living into adulthood. - including the second se 4.
+Provide bespoke support for children living into adulthood. - 4.
 Provide better financial support for struggling families, including after a child dies.